 If you have questions, PLEASE ask!
-I am available by email or zoom online meeting, or in person.
+I am available by email, text message, zoom online meeting, or in person.
+I have scheduled office hours but you're welcome to come in at other times too.
 Study groups are encouraged!
 Many students find that working with classmates is the best way to learn and understand the material.
+Don't forget about the e-book and videos available on ALEKS.